NexellCorp/secure_optee_optee-os-3.18/arm-trusted-firmware/docs/porting-guide.md

 scratch registers.
 It should preserve the value in x18 register as it is used by the caller to store the return address.

+### Function : plat_error_handler()

+    Argument : int
+    Return   : void

+This API is called when the generic code encounters an error situation from which it cannot continue.
+It allows the platform to perform error reporting or recovery actions (for example, reset the system).
+This function must not return.

+The parameter indicates the type of error using standard codes from `errno.h`.
+Possible errors reported by the generic code are:

+*   `-EAUTH`: a certificate or image could not be authenticated (when Trusted Board Boot is enabled)
+*   `-ENOENT`: the requested image or certificate could not be found or an IO error was detected
+*   `-ENOMEM`: resources exhausted.
+Trusted Firmware does not use dynamic memory, so this error is usually an indication of an incorrect array size

+The default implementation simply spins.

 3. Modifications specific to a Boot Loader stage
 -------------------------------------------------